Meet our Champions

 Chrysanthos Kleanthous (University of Reading, UK)

-Chrysanthos Kleanthous is a postgraduate student at the University of Nottingham, studying an MSc in Clinical and Molecular Microbiology.
-He is interested in pursuing a career in the gut microbiome and its influence on various intestinal diseases, including IBD and colorectal cancer.
-Additionally, he is interested in science communication and inspiring the general public with scientific knowledge.
+I am a postgraduate student at the University of Nottingham, UK, studying an MSc in Clinical and Molecular Microbiology.
+I am interested in pursuing a career in the gut microbiome and its influence on various intestinal diseases, including inflammatory bowel disease and colorectal cancer.
+Additionally, I am interested in science communication and inspiring the general public with scientific knowledge.

 -